vipulnaik/diet-exercise-health/notes/2023-09-27-dental-cleaning.md

 Her other main feedback was regarding my upper left gum area.
-She mentioned that there had been some gum recession, and based on the assessment of overall health of my teeth, she said that this was likely caused by toothbrush trauma.
+She mentioned that there had been some gum recession, and based on the assessment of overall health of my teeth, she said that this was likely caused by "toothbrush trauma" as she put it.
 She asked me if I was using a soft, medium, or hard toothbrush.
 I said I was using a medium toothbrush; she suggested switching to a soft toothbrush, and brushing softly and carefully.

 She was also unsure why the recession was localized to that area.
+She asked me if I was left-handed or right-handed, as her theory was that I was right-handed and therefore applying too much pressure on the left side.
+However, I replied that I'm left-handed and use my left hand for the toothbrush.

 I mentioned brushing more around the area after the wisdom tooth removal, and also that I had been eating much more using the left side of my mouth, which might be a contributing factor.

 This is the first dental assesssment where gum recession has been mentioned.
 It's possible that things have been building up for a while